luusluus/mobilesoft-2021-nativevsweb-replicationpackage/README.md

 # MobileSoft 2021 - Native app vs their web app counterpart, which one consumes more? – Replication package

-This repository contains the replication package and dataset of the paper with the title **Native app vs their web app counterpart, which one consumesmore?**.
+This repository contains the replication package and dataset of the paper with the title **Native app vs their web app counterpart, which one consumes more?**.

 This study has been designed, developed, and reported by the following investigators: